 Japan: Soy sauce, brown sugar, garlic and ginger give a teriyaki twist to your meats.

 Set up the Grill

 Start off with a sizzle by making sure the barbecue is preheated to medium-high.
 Next, clear away old food and debris.
 Alternatively, try sticking a fork into half an onion and rubbing the cut half over the hot grills — it works!

 Ensure that raw meat, fish or poultry is kept cold until it is cooked.
 It’s also important to make sure raw proteins do not come into contact with ready-to-eat food (like cheese, sliced onions, tomatoes or bread).
 Remember to never place cooked meats on the same plate or pan that held raw meats, as this can permit cross-contamination.
 Use separate utensils, cutting boards, dishes and other cooking equipment when handling raw and cooked meats.

 Order of Operation

-- While chicken, pork and steak are set aside to rest, it’s time to grill sausages and burgers, which are ready to be served when its internal temperature reaches 165˚F (74˚C).
+- While chicken, pork and steak are set aside to rest, it’s time to grill sausages and burgers, which are ready to be served when its their internal temperatures reach 165˚F(74˚C).

 Mixed Grilling Tips